indicwiki-iiit/Movies/IndicWiki_Movies-Report.md

 - As suggested by the language experts, made changes accordingly and added randomization sentences where ever possible.
 - Whole translated and transliterated dataset is sent for review to make sure there are no mistakes in the transliterated/translated data.
 - Rendered many articles and checked for uniformity (spaces between words, paragraph breaks etc.) in the template.

+## Future Work
+- We can use the Wikipedia links for the movies list which we extracted from wikidata to extract more information from Wikipedia itself.
+If we can have a better translation system that can translate stories and paragraphs with huge context, then we can significantly increase the articles' length
+- We have chosen the basis of selection as number of votes rather than rating of the movie.
+(All langauge movies with more than 10000 votes).
+This has significantly reduced the number of movies that can be considered notable by Wikipedia, to solve this issue we need to find a factor which can correctly pick the notable movies.
+- Transliteration and translation are very handy to use, but only at the cost of spelling mistakes and grammatical errors, We can also try to find a better service provider which can help to reduce the manual labour.
+- While generating articles, we can also make sure that the content is not controversial.

 ## Github
 > Repository Link : https://github.com/indicwiki-iiit/Movies